 Advanced Imaging Resource (AIR)

 The IGC Advanced Imaging Resource (AIR) supports imaging ranging from model organisms through to subcellular structures utilising cutting edge imaging tools and technologies, and works together with ESRIC to provide access to super-resolution optical imaging platforms.
-Microscopes include confocal, spinning disk confocal, multiphoton, SIM, STORM, OPT, widefield and high content imaging systems, with dedicated image analysis specialist support available.
+Microscopes include confocal, spinning disk confocal, multiphoton, super-resolution, widefield and high content imaging systems, with dedicated image analysis specialist support available.
 Explore some of the systems and resources they offer users below, and be sure to check out their website for full details and the most up-to-date information.

 MicroscopeUpright or invertedTimelapseMultipositionHO LicensedClass II PathogenOther features

-Zeiss WidefieldsBoth
+Zeiss WidefieldsBoth Deconvolution

-Nikon ConfocalInvertedHigh speed imaging capabilities
+Nikon AX ConfocalInvertedHigh speed imaging capabilities

 Dragonfly Spinning Disk ConfocalInvertedSRRF, Cleared Sample Capabilities

-Nikon TI WidefieldInvertedConditional Imaging
+Nikon TI2 WidefieldInvertedConditional Imaging

 Nikon SIM/SORAInverted125nm resolution possible